3. PRODUCTION CIRCUITS / ECONOMY

 This list is endless!
 Even just a few days of power failure would turn the world into total chaos with numerous casualties.
 If we also consider that almost all large and small power supplies are electronically regulated via the Internet and that these control systems can be attacked by hackers, then we can imagine how fragile our “modern” life truly is within this particular consumer area, which most of us take for granted.
 Finally, with 5G, plans are also being made to even control lamps, radiators, refrigerators, etc. via the Internet.

 Saving energy is the best energy policy.
 In the transition phase, energy taxes accelerate the savings process.
-Additional energy tax revenues are initially used for the development and construction of sustainable energy systems and energy saving courses for citizens.
+Additional energy tax revenues are initially used for the development and construction of sustainable energy systems and energy saving courses.
 Later on, they will support further local infrastructure activities.

 In the near future, fossil fuels will cease to be used.
 Decentralized, self-sufficient power supply networks are refined and rolled out, with their main functions being available independent of the Internet.
 Every village, every community and every district can thus be self-sufficient with renewable energy.

-Patents relating to suppressed technologies and inventions that contribute to the solution of energy problems and the healing of humans and the earth are generously made available to humankind, further developed and put to good use.
+Patents relating to suppressed technologies and inventions that contribute to the solution of energy problems and the healing of humans and the earth – for example of “Free Energy” – are made available to humankind, further developed and put to good use.

 The current legal situation – for example in the EU – means that the production of products is connected with absurd transport routes: Raw materials from one country are processed in a second country with low wages, sometimes components from a third country are added, then these products are often packaged in a 4th country before they are transported back to the first country for sale, etc.